syncfusion-content/blazor-docs/blazor/data-form/validation.md

 [FluentValidator](https://www.nuget.org/packages/Blazored.FluentValidation/) is a custom validator that validates beyond standard validation attributes.
 It allows for checking if field values conform to the credit card format, match a specific value, exceed or fall below a given value, or are equivalent to the value of another field within the same model.

+N> We need to install the [Blazored.FluentValidation](https://www.nuget.org/packages/Blazored.FluentValidation/) Nuget package into the DataForm FluentValidation.

 {% tabs %}
 {% highlight razor tabtitle="FluentValidator.razor"  %}